Naga, Camarines Sur: Background

 The Bicolandia was closely allied with the Kedatuan of Madja-as Confederation, which was located southeast on Panay Island.
 According to the epic Maragtas, two datus and their followers, who followed Datu Puti, arrived at Taal Lake, with one group later settling around Laguna de Bay, and another group pushing southward into the Bicol Peninsula, placing the Bicolanos between people from Luzon and people from the Visayas.
 An ancient tomb preserved among the Bicolanos, discovered and examined by anthropologists during the 1920s, refers to some of the same deities and personages mentioned in the Maragtas.
+It is however worth noting that no other material written records remain that can accurately back the epic's narrative.